amomen9/PostgreSQL/patroni/Part III cluster Evict-Add node.md

 #### 2. Install and config etcd on the new node

 Setup etcd like [Part I: Setup PostgreSQL, Patroni, and Watchdog ](./Part%20I%20Setup%20PostgreSQL%2C%20Patroni%2C%20and%20Watchdog.md) of the documentation on the new node.
-Include all of the nodes in its `/etc/default/etcd` file.
+Include the configs of `Figure 12` command output having all of the nodes in the new node's
+ `/etc/default/etcd` file.

 #### 3. Start etcd service on the new node